RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab06.md

 Get your TA's attention to inspect your work, and to record your lab completion.
 Don't leave early though ... see challenge problems below.

-## Step 6: Submit words2.cpp
+## Step 6: Submit evalfull.cpp and usestack.cpp

 Submit Lab06 at https://submit.cs.ucsb.edu/, or use the following command from a CS terminal:

-~submit/submit -p 735 evalfull.cxx usestack.cxx
+~submit/submit -p 735 evalfull.cpp usestack.cpp

 ## Evaluation and Grading